Political Science

 ENG 107

-MAT 142 College Mathematics or higher 3 GE-Mathematics
+MAT 142 College Mathematics (or higher) 3 GE-Quantitative Reasoning

 POS 100 Introduction to Politics 3 Major Requirement

-ART or HUM Choose one course from Arts or Humanities 3 GE-Arts or Humanities
+ART/HUM Choose one course from Arts & Humanities 3 GE-Arts & Humanities

 16